jdax/jdax.github.io/source/blog/2017-12-16-Bi-And-Or-Enby-Indie-Releases-of-2017.html.markdown

 - blog
 ---

 If you haven't figured it out yet, I am non-binary and I am bi.
 I also am an indie author.
 I watched the cool people posting on #nbvember and wanted to specifically write a post about some awesome indie authors who shared my marginalizations.
 This list is not comprehensive, I sent out a tweet asking people to share their works from this year with me.
 If I missed you, please let me know and I would be happy to add you.
 So I present to you, in no particular order, a list of the wonderful works of indie authors who are bi and/or non-binary.
 I am dividing this up into two parts, because WOW there are a lot and that makes me so happy.
-Look for PART TWO SOON.
+Don't forget to [checkout part two!](http://daxmurray.com/blog/Bi-And-Or-Enbyof-2017-Part-Two/)

 # Melissa Jennings; _Afterlife_